 “Honeymoon” is a term that originates from Viking weddings: they drank a lot of mead (brewed from honey), there was supposed to be enough mead at a wedding, to last for a month.

 It was not that easy to set a wedding’s date in the Viking’s society (no, you wouldn’t just send an e-mail with “Save the date!” as subject).
 Usually, the weddings were held on Friday, the Frigga day (goddess of marriage), and they lasted for a week.
-Many family members and couple’s friends traveled to the wedding place, but during the winter this was impossible due to heavy snow, so they avoided organizing weddings during the winter.
+Many family members and couple’s friends travelled to the wedding place, but during the winter this was impossible due to heavy snow, so they avoided organizing weddings during the winter.

 The Vikings also had to consider accommodation, drinks, and foods for the guests (for one week) and this was not an easy task.
 Specialists estimate that those wedding ceremonies took place between a year and three years after all the negotiations had been settled.

 The brides, before the wedding, together with other women in the family, stored their kransen, a gilt circlet that Nordic girls wore and symbolized their virginity.
 It was put away until the bride’s daughter will grow up and would receive it.
-Also, the bride would wash in a very hot water, meaning that she washed away her maiden status.
+Also, the bride would wash in very hot water, meaning that she washed away her maiden status.

 The groom also left behind his bachelor life and his childhood and became a man, a family’s head, within a ceremony held with other men in the family.
 Maybe our modern bachelor and bachelorette parties are rooted here, the pre-wedding Viking rituals…

 There were many beautiful rituals in the Viking weddings, but also strange ones, that could not be yet understood.
-The best part is that those passionate about the Viking society organize their own weddings as Viking-themed wedding and they follow the Viking rituals in detail, even using Viking inspired wedding jewelry and drinking mead.
+The best part is that those passionate about the Viking society organize their own weddings as Viking-themed wedding and they follow the Viking rituals in detail, even using Viking inspired wedding jewellery and drinking mead.